dusanrsc/OpenCV2_HandsFreeMouseControl/README.md

   # To Activate Drag Function Just Change The Up And Down Fingers, Like In Movement So It Will Move Mouse While Dragging...

 # NOTE: USE AS ALTERNATIVE FOR MOUSE CONTROLING WITHOUT PHYSICAL MOUSE OR REMOTLY, WITH SINGLE BARE HANDS...
+# FOR THOSE WHO HAVE INTEGRATED OR WEB CAMERA BUT DO NOT HAVE TOUCHSCREEN OR MOUSE :D

 # Manuals Are Down Bellow!
   # Neutral: All Fingers Down (Closed Hand),